Quick Navigation

 For example, Osprey, a manufacturer of outdoor products, partnered with Hyosung in August 2020 to utilize its 100% recycled fiber for manufacturing outdoor products.
 Similarly, a french company named Longchamp is making bags from waste nylon.

-However, in the short term, the demand is hampered significantly because of the COVID-19 outbreak resulting in economic uncertainty worldwide.
+However, the demand is hampered significantly in the short term because of the COVID-19 outbreak resulting in economic uncertainty worldwide.
 Things will take time to come back to normal.
 Still, in the longer term, Nylon’s irreplaceability in industries like textile and automobiles gives it an edge to stay relevant even in tough times.

 below are the frequently asked questions on is nylon plastic.
 Let’s dig deep to know more.